Saturday, February 19, 2011

 Yoga for Singers

-Singers might be interested in yogic breathing, pranayama (प्राणायाम).
-Pranayama is itself an aspect of yoga which could be quite in-depth.
-Like yoga postures (yogasana), it was intended merely as a preparation for meditation.
-In fact, teachers like B.K.S.
-Iyengar stress that one should not attempt a serious practice of pranayama without the guidance of a qualified teacher.
+Teachers like B.K.S.
+Iyengar stress that traditionally, the teaching of pranamaya is that one should not attempt a serious practice of pranayama without the guidance and supervision of a qualified teacher.
 But he does recommend that for good health, a very simple daily pranayama practice is beneficial for anyone.
-Two simple, but powerful pranayam breathing exercises are the energizing kapalabhati, and the calming anuloma viloma.
-Singers especially could benefit from these two practices.

 Kapalabhati